Updated May 2019

 - The average professional sends and receives 121 emails a day (The Radicati Group).

-- 80% of survey respondents said email etiquette played an important role in their decision to interact with a stranger (Marketing Land).
+- Eighty percent of survey respondents said email etiquette played an important role in their decision to interact with a stranger (Marketing Land).

 - People over the age of 45 (nearly 70%) were more receptive to humor in a subject line than a younger audience (Marketing Land).

-- 80% of respondents indicated grammatical errors were one of the biggest email faux pas.
+- Eighty percent of respondents indicated grammatical errors were one of the biggest email faux pas.
 Next on the list included: profanity, irregular fonts, capitalized subject lines, excessive punctuation, and lack of subject line, which 70% of respondents said was unacceptable (Marketing Land).

 Mobile marketing statistics

-Mobile device use is increasing every day and, as such, optimizing your marketing efforts for mobile should be a top priority.
-Here are some of the most interesting stats that will urge you to take a second look at your mobile strategy this year.
+Mobile device use is increasing every day, so optimizing your marketing efforts for mobile should be a top priority.
+Here are some of the most interesting stats that’ll urge you to take a second look at your mobile strategy this year.

 - The number of unique monthly searches is over 100 billion, and over half of those come from a mobile device (DMR).

-- 80% of internet users own a smartphone (Smart Insights).
+- Eighty percent of internet users own a smartphone (Smart Insights).

-- By the end of 2013, 41% of email marketing emails were being opened on mobile devices (Campaign Monitor).
+- The number of emails being opened on mobile devices is rising, with 53% of email marketing emails being opened on mobile devices (Campaign Monitor).

-- 31% of marketers say they open at least half of their emails on a mobile device.
+- Thirty-one percent of marketers say they open at least half of their emails on a mobile device.
 This means subject lines need to accommodate smartphones.
 (2015 State of Marketing Report).

-- Only 47% of B2C brands are fully optimizing their snippet text for easy reading on mobile devices (Salesforce Marketing Cloud).
+- Only 47% of B2C brands are fully optimizing their preheader text for easy reading on mobile devices (Salesforce Marketing Cloud).

 - Nearly 80% of time spent on social media platforms happens on mobile devices (Marketing Land).